 Graduate Degree Programs

-The department has both full-time and part-time M.S. and Ph.D. programs in Chemical Engineering.
-The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Vekilov, as well as two petroleum engineering programs.
-The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program, both of which are directed by Dr. Holley.
-The M.S. and Ph.D. programs in Chemical Engineering are described below.
+The department has M.S. and Ph.D. programs in Chemical Engineering.
+The department also offers a professionally-oriented Masters in Chemical Engineering (M.Ch.E.) program, directed by Dr. Peter Vekilov, as well as two Petroleum Engineering programs.
+The Petroleum Engineering programs include a M.S. in Petroleum Engineering program and a Masters in Petroleum Engineering (M.P.E.) program, both of which are directed by Dr. Thomas Holley.
+The M.S. and Ph.D. programs. in Chemical Engineering are described below.

 The M.S.
 Program

-Each candidate must complete a total of six 3-credit hour courses, including the following required core courses:
+Each candidate must complete the five 3-credit hour core courses:

-- CHEE 6331: Mathematical Methods in Chemical Engineering I – Fall Semester
+- CHEE 6330: Foundations of Mathematical Methods in Chemical Engineering – Fall Term

-- CHEE 6333: Transport Processes (Fluid Mechanics) – Fall Semester
+- CHEE 6333: Transport Processes (Fluid Mechanics) – Fall Term

-- CHEE 6335: Classical & Statistical Thermodynamics – Fall Semester
+- CHEE 6335: Classical & Statistical Thermodynamics – Fall Term

-- CHEE 6337: Advanced Reactor Engineering – Spring Semester
+- CHEE 6337: Advanced Reactor Engineering – Spring Term

-The two electives may be technical subjects in any relevant field.
-Courses from other departments are typically graduate-level, although relevant senior-level courses outside the student's undergraduate major may be approved on a case-by-case basis.
+Five 3-credit hour graduate-level elective courses may be chosen from the department offerings.
+Elective graduate-level courses from other departments may occasionally be substituted for electives, on a case-by-case basis.
 It is possible to cross-enroll to Rice or Baylor College of Medicine in some cases.
-Some basic computer science (COSC) classes, as well as the finance and accounting courses offered in the M.Ch.E. program (CHEE 6350, 6368, and 6369) are not usable as M.S. or Ph.D. electives.
-Students are also expected to enroll for the departmental seminar series class when permitted by their total-hours limits (see below), and to attend seminars regularly, whether formally enrolled or not.
-If you get another fee statement during the semester, indicating that your enrollment has not been fully completed, please let the Graduate Office know immediately.
+Some basic computer science (COSC) classes, as well as the finance and accounting courses offered in the M.Ch.E. program (e.g. CHEE 6350, 6368, and 6369) are not usable as M.S. electives.